-Foot followers will be asked for a small donation if they’re only attending the Meet but if you were to actually follow the hunt and spend all day with them, you’d expect to pay around £5.
+Foot followers will be asked for a small donation if they’re only attending the Meet but if you were to actually follow the hunt and spend all day with them, you should expect to pay around £5.

 How good a rider do I need to be?

 Often with the advice of the Hunt Secretary, a meet to suit most levels of competence can be found.
-Do contact someone from the hunt as they will know which meets involve jumping and which ones require you to never leave the ground!
-If your level of confidence lies somewhere in between, there are meets where jumps are available if you're feeling bold but avoidable if you're not.
+Contact someone from the hunt as they will know which meets involve jumping and which ones require you to never leave the ground!
+If your level of competence (and confidence!) lies somewhere in between, there are meets where jumps are available if you're feeling bold but avoidable if you're not.

 One word of warning though; however laid back and placid your horse is at home, he’ll probably get very strong when he's in company.
 Regardless of the bit you normally use on your horse, think about upgrading to a stronger bit as horses tend to get a bit livelier when hunting!
 They also tend to ‘grow’ a hand or two… all riders know what this feels like!
 We all know that it’s always better to have ‘extra’ brakes on hand just in case you need them rather than find you are out of control.

 Aren't there strict rules of etiquette and dress?

 Yes.
-Just like other clubs there are rules.
-However the hunt won’t expect you to know them in advance.
+Just like other clubs, there are rules.
+However, the hunt won’t expect you to know them in advance.
 Most are common sense to ensure everyone's safety.
 As far as dress is concerned, to start with it's enough for horse and rider to come out clean and tidy.
 If you get bitten by the hunting bug, that’s the time to invest in all the kit.
 You can find all the appropriate attire here, and find out exactly what you need to wear in our blogs about hunting during autumn or during the main season.